 - Users can become customers without interacting with sales.

-A product-led onboarding process is low-touch, low effort and has low overhead for your business.
+In short, a product-led onboarding process is low-touch, low-effort, and has low overhead for your business.

 What is a sales-driven onboarding strategy?